Philippine television drama: 2000s

 Philippine television dramas evolved into teleserye, a portmanteau of the Filipino words telebisyon ("television") and serye ("series").
 The term originated with the ABS-CBN drama Pangako Sa 'Yo, airing from 2000 to 2002 and starring Jericho Rosales and Kristine Hermosa, and the rivalry between actresses Eula Valdez and Jean Garcia.
 Pangako Sa'Yo, the Philippines' first teleserye, was considered a turning point in Philippine television because of its production and fast-paced, multiple-arc plotlines which distinguished it from telenovelas.

 Broadcast in the Americas, Africa and Asia, it remains the most successful Philippine television series worldwide.
 At the end of its run in 2002, Pangako Sa 'Yo had the highest-rated series-finale episode of a Philippine show.
-Kay Tagal Kang Hinintay, which ended in 2003, was the Philippines' first series which was a finalist in the Best Drama Series category of the 2003 International Emmy Awards.
+Kay Tagal Kang Hinintay, which ended in 2003, was the Philippines' first series as a finalist in the Best Drama Series category of the 2003 International Emmy Awards.

+ABC retained and popularized its primetime drama, such as 2000-2001, Gintong Pangarap.

-ABS-CBN's 2004's Marina popularized the fantasy of most Filipino teleseryes.
-GMA Network's political drama Kung Mawawala Ka examined corruption, starring Eddie Garcia; it ran from 2001 to 2002, and received an award from the Philippine Movie Press Club (PMPC).
+ABS-CBN's 2004 Marina popularized the fantasy of most Filipino teleseryes.
+GMA Network's political drama Kung Mawawala Ka examined corruption, starring Eddie Garcia; it ran from 2002 to 2003 and received an award from the Philippine Movie Press Club (PMPC).

 Sana'y Wala Nang Wakas, aired between 2003 and 2004, was the world's first drama series to allow viewers to choose a story's ending by texting.
 A contemporary ABS-CBN teleserye, Basta't Kasama Kita, starred Judy Ann Santos and Robin Padilla; notable for its depiction of the National Bureau of Investigation, it was the first Filipino series to broadcast a live series-finale episode in 2004.
 In 2004, GMA Network overtook ABS-CBN in popularity when it introduced an all-fantaserye prime-time lineup featuring female-lead shows such as Encantadia and Mulawin.
 GMA gained a ratings foothold with Darna, starring Angel Locsin.